-Board members with a diversity of life experiences, backgrounds and gender are important to bring a variety of perspectives to our Board, as discussed above under "Diversity."
-We aim to regularly bring new directors to our Board at a responsible pace to ensure the Board benefits from fresh ideas and perspectives, while balancing the importance of directors who have experience with our Company.
+Board members with diversity of geography, gender, ethnicity, age, and experiences are important to bring a variety of perspectives to our Board, as discussed above under "Director Criteria."
+We aim to regularly bring new directors to our Board at a responsible pace to ensure our Board benefits from fresh ideas and perspectives, while balancing the importance of directors who have experience with our Company.

 Board refreshment is a key matter considered during our annual Board and committee self-evaluations.
-We have refreshed a majority of our Board since 2018.
-The average tenure of our Board members is eleven (11) years.
+The average tenure of our nominated Board members is nine (9) years.